DevHominid/trip-hop/README.md

 This project is currently in progress.

-Development is underway on the front-end, with a fake JSON API service being used until development begins on the back-end.
+Development is underway on the front-end, with a fake API service being used until development begins on the back-end.

 ## Getting started